-NRS reserves are an integral part of the curriculum for than 150 undergraduate courses across the UC system.
-Classes taught at reserves range from botany to zoology, archaeology to environmental planning, and public health to the performing and visual arts.
-Virtually all topics of study are welcomed; photography and outdoor writing are considered as valid as the natural sciences.
+More than 150 undergraduate courses across the UC system visit NRS reserves each year.
+Class subjects range from botany to zoology, archaeology to environmental planning, public health to the performing and visual arts.
+Reserves welcome university-level courses on virtually all topics of study; photography and outdoor writing are considered as valid as the natural sciences.
 Institutions from around the world also bring their classes to the NRS to learn.

 In the field, students learn by doing.
 They readily absorb concepts difficult to teach in a traditional classroom, such as how to set up a transect, obtain tissue samples from wildlife, or observe animal behavior using professional standards.
 They experience what the land smells and feels like—characteristics that provide clues to the workings of an ecosystem.
 Their direct observations enrich lectures and textbook readings.
 Being outdoors lets students witness for themselves the importance of ecological relationships, and the interconnectedness of species.

 How can anyone begin to understand the dynamics of an ecosystem without actually experiencing it?
 Chaparral is just a word until one has crawled through it, or watched the flush of new growth following fire, or listened to the hum of insects and the songs of chaparral birds.
 Chaparral even has a distinctive odor.
 It is not merely an assortment of uninteresting spiny shrubs or just another scrub vegetation.
 It is an intricately woven web of life to be seen, heard, and smelled, not just read about.